 This course is an examination of the Synoptic Gospels, the undisputed letters of Paul, as well as the Deutro-Pauline texts, The Acts of the Apostles, the Gospel of John, and the book of Revelation.
 Topics will include an overview of the historical details of the first century of the Common Era, and a synopsis of the variety of literary styles exhibited in the writings of the New Testament.
 Prerequisites: ENG 101 and ENG 102 or equivalents.

-Image and Identity: Theologies of Christian Art 3 HOURS (3-0) FA, SP, SU
+Image and Identity: Theologies of Christian Art 3 HOURS (3-0) FA, SP, SU through 21st centuries.

-This course is an examination of the development of Christian theologies as expressed in Christian art from the 1st through 21st centuries.
 Topics will include a survey of the major periods of theological development and their expression in the visual arts of painting, sculpture, architecture and other media.
 Emphasis will be placed on the cultural context and interpretation of image-texts and word-texts.
 Prerequisites: ENG 101 and ENG 102 or equivalents.